-The Board continued to review the future strategy of The Charity:
+The Board continues to review the future strategy of The Charity:

-- Financial budgeting is in place with the production of quarterly management accounts and monthly review meetings enabling the Board to monitor and manage its resources and fund balances - It has identified the continuing need for general funds to finance the day to day running of the Charity and of being able to fund important projects that respond to changing needs - To obtain the necessary funding to provide the additional services applications were made to various local and national providers of community finance - Advertisements were placed in the local press for advisory staff both as paid employees and volunteers, induction and training being provided to the extent that necessary knowledge and skills were not pre-existing.
+- Financial budgeting is in place with the production of quarterly management accounts and monthly review meetings enabling the Board to monitor and manage its resources and fund balances - Identifying the continuing need for general funds to finance the day to day running of the Charity and of being able to fund important projects that respond to changing needs - To obtaining the necessary funding to provide the additional services.
+Applications to be made to various local and national providers of community finance - Advertisements to be placed in the local press for advisory staff both as paid employees and volunteers, induction and training being provided to the extent that necessary knowledge and skills were not pre-existing.